highlight/highlight/docs-content/getting-started/3_client-sdk/7_replay-configuration/recording-network-requests-and-responses.md

 If you are dealing with sensitive data or want to go the allowlist approach then you can configure `networkRecording.headerKeysToRecord` and `networkRecording.bodyKeysToRecord`.
 Using these 2 configs, you'll be able to explicitly define which header/body keys to record.

-You can also redact specific headers by using `networkRecording.networkHeadersToRedact` and `networkRecoding.networkBodyKeysToRedact`.
+You can also redact specific headers by using `networkRecording.networkHeadersToRedact` and redact specific keys in the request/response body with `networkRecoding.networkBodyKeysToRedact`.

 This configuration is only available for `highlight.run` versions newer than `4.1.0`.